|About | Media | Search | Contact|

 A.Word.A.Daywith Anu Garg

 noun: A word re-interpreted as an acronym.

-When naming, sometimes a suitable name is chosen and then an acronym is retrofitted on top of it: USA PATRIOT Act (Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism).
+When naming something, sometimes a suitable name is chosen and then an acronym is retrofitted on top of it: USA PATRIOT Act (Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism).
 The clunkiness of the expansion is a quick giveaway.
 How about forming a backronym for ACRONYM itself: A Contrived Result Of Nomenclature Yielding Mechanism?

 Often, backronyms serve a useful purpose as mnemonics.
-For example, see Apgar Score.
+For example, see Apgar score.

 “The name of Maryland’s bill, by the way, was the PRIME Act, named of course for Amazon’s Prime membership program.
 But the nomenclature of the obsequious backronym was somehow more embarrassing: Promoting ext-Raordinary Innovation in Maryland’s Economy.”